StevenBlack/vocab/README.md

 ### hoi polloi
-People often use this word to mean the fancy people in a society, but it means the opposite.
-The hoi polloi are the common people, the vulgar masses whom Marie Antoinette dismissed by suggesting that they eat cake.
+Common people.

 ### homeopathy
-Though the word has come to be used to mean natural medicine, such as ginseng or flower therapy, as opposed to pharmaceuticals, it means treating disease by administering minute doses of drugs that normally produce symptoms like those of the disease.
+Treating disease by administering minute doses of drugs that normally produce symptoms like those of the disease.

 ### homily
 A sermon or a moral lecture.
-Priests deliver homilies on living morally; coaches deliver homilies on living cleanly; parents often deliver homilies on both.

 ### homunculus
-Literally meaning "little man," this word can be used to refer to anybody who's more than 20 years old and less than five feet tall, but the word is more commonly used figuratively to mean "the little man inside the box making decisions."
-Often used in philosophy as a slick way to describe consciousness or computers.
-Your mind is nothing more than a skull with a homunculus inside, making the decisions (who's inside the homunculus? another homunculus!).
+"little man".

 ### honorarium
 A token payment made for professional services, generally less than should be charged.
-When a congressman gives a speech, the conference organizers don't degrade him by paying him—they give him an honorarium.

 ### hoodoo
-A nice folksy way of saying bad luck; kind of like voodoo with a vengeance.
-He suffered a bolt of hoodoo last month when he lost his job, cracked up his car, and misplaced his dry-cleaning ticket.
+Bad luck.

 ### hortatory